-Next we have to convert the expected magnetic field, which is expressed in the ECEF reference frame to the LVLH (local vertical, local horizontal) reference frame of the ISS.
-Here we should note that the ISS is made to orbit the Earth with the same face permanently facing the Earth, and with the same face facing the direction of motion too (Fig. \ref{fig2}).
-In the LVLH the $z$ axis points towards the Earth's center and the $y$ axis is normal to the orbit, pointing in the opposite direction to the angular velocity; the frame is completed with the $x$ axis being orthogonal to the other two.
-Since the orbit of the ISS is approximately circular, the $x$ axis points in the direction of movement of the ISS.
-This frame is fixed with respect to the ISS.
-Denoting by capital letters the latter reference frame, we can, in a fairly good approximation, write
+The ISS is made to orbit the Earth with the same side permanently facing the Earth, and with the same side facing the direction of motion too (Fig. \ref{fig2}).
+This allows for an easy construction of a reference frame which is fixed with respect to the ISS.
+The LVLH (local vertical, local horizontal) reference frame of the ISS is defined in the following manner: the $\tilde{Z}$ axis points towards the Earth's center and the $\tilde{Y}$ axis is normal to the orbit, pointing in the opposite direction to the angular velocity; the frame is completed with the $\tilde{X}$ axis being orthogonal to the other two.
+Since the orbit of the ISS is approximately circular, the $\tilde{X}$ axis points in the direction of movement of the ISS.